aascode/rd.emo.categorical/README.md

 SVM or DNN models with LLD features
 - LLD features extraction
   0. Set the paths of opensmile and IEMOCAP database in SmileFeatureExtraction.py.
   1. Run SmileFeatureExtraction.py to extract LLD features.
-The features will be saved in "./features/" fold.
+The features will be saved in "./features/".
 - Training models
-  2.
+  2. Run LLD-SVM-Train.py to train the SVM model.
+The models should be saved in "./models/SVM/" and the results should be saved in "./results/SVM/"